scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## See Also

-Explore guides related to main ThingsBoard features:
+Explore guides related to main Pacificsoft features:

  - [Data Visualization](/docs/user-guide/visualization/) - how to visualize collected data.
  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.